thewca/wca-regulations/wca-regulations_2012.md

 - F3) At the end of the inspection period, the competitor shall place the puzzle onto the mat in a standing position.
 If the positions of any pins have been in any way changed from their scrambled positions, a +2 penalty shall be applied.

-## Article G: Magic Solving {The following regulations also apply to differently named, like puzzles.)
+## Article G: Magic Solving and Master Magic Solving

 - G1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
     - G1a) The competitor may do at most two practice solves on the competition timer.
 When the judge and competitor mutually agree, the official attempts will begin.
 At that point, all attempts will be treated as official attempts.